awes0m/CybersecHome/README.md

 ### Add New Sections

-1. Create the HTML structure in `index.html` (new section container)
+1. Create the HTML structure in `index.html` (new page div and modal overlays)
-2. Style with CSS variables and shared classes
+2. Style with CSS variables and shared classes (see `:root` and `[data-theme="dark"]`)
-3. Implement JS logic and events; persist to `localStorage` as needed
+3. Implement JS logic in the `App` class; create new methods for rendering and event handling
+4. Add new IndexedDB store in `DBService.init()` and expose get/put/delete methods
+5. Integrate with the settings modal if user preferences are needed

+### Extend Existing Features

+- **Add more CS Toolkit links**: Edit the `.panel-content` section with new tool categories and links
+- **Add RSS feed sources**: Modify the `feedSources` array in the `App` constructor
+- **Create new automation templates**: UI allows freeform URL input; consider pre-filling with common workflows
+- **Enhance bookmark organization**: Add tags, color labels, or hierarchical folder structures

 ### Extend Data Models

-1. Update the object structure and persistence key
+1. Add new object store in `DBService.init()` (in the `onupgradeneeded` callback)
+2. Implement async methods for CRUD operations on the new store
-2. Adjust render functions accordingly
+3. Create render functions in the `App` class
-3. Add input validation and UX affordances
+4. Add form modals for user input
+5. Implement search/filter functionality if needed
+6. Ensure the export/import functions include the new store

+### Development Guidelines

+- Use `escapeHtml()` to prevent XSS when rendering user-generated content
+- Use timestamps (`Date.now()`) for auto-generated IDs
+- Maintain CSS variable consistency for theme support
+- Test in both light and dark themes
+- Ensure mobile responsiveness (test at 768px breakpoint)

-PRs welcome for usability improvements, accessibility, performance, and new widgets.
+PRs welcome for usability improvements, accessibility, performance, bug fixes, and new features!